emmericp/ixy/README.md

 NICs that rely too much on firmware (e.g., Intel XL710) are not fun, because you end up only talking to a firmware that does everything.
 The same is true for NICs like the ones by Mellanox that keep a lot of magic in kernel modules, even when being used by frameworks like DPDK.

-### Batched RX/TX APIs

-TX performance is currently bottlenecked at around 10 Mpps because we need to access the PCIe address space for every packet.
-This is a hardware bottleneck in the NICs, multiple threads/queues don't help.
-DPDK hits the same bottleneck when using a batch size of 1.

-A batch API adds some complexity to the rx/tx functions.
-It should probably be based on explicit batching by the user and look similar to the DPDK API.
-Implicit batching requires regular callbacks to make sure that no packets get stuck in it.

 ### NUMA support
 DMA memory should be pinned to the correct NUMA node.